-This certificate is accepted by thousands of leading businesses and educational institutions worldwide.
+The certificate is accepted by thousands of leading businesses and educational institutions worldwide.
 Find out more about who accepts Cambridge English exams here.

-6. How can I continue my language learning after passing Cambridge English: Preliminary for Schools?
+6. How can I continue my language learning after passing Cambridge English: Preliminary?

-After you have passed Cambridge English: Preliminary for Schools, you can go on to take Cambridge English: First for Schools (B2 level), then Cambridge English: Advanced at C1 level.
+After you have passed Cambridge English: Preliminary, you can go on to take Cambridge English: First (B2 level), then Cambridge English: Advanced at C1 level.
 You can see all of the Cambridge English exams here.

-Cambridge English Language Assessment 1 Hills Road Cambridge CB1 2EU United Kingdom
+Cambridge English Language Assessment 1 Hills Road Cambridge CB1 2EU United Kingdom www.cambridgeenglish.org/helpdesk